welshk91/Eirene/README.md

     override fun getUri(): Uri {
         return Uri.parse("https://bitdash-a.akamaihd.net/content/sintel/hls/playlist.m3u8")
     }

-    override fun getOkHttpClient(): OkHttpClient {
-        return NetworkManager.Instance.getHttpClient()!!.build()
 }
-}
 ```
-For both methods, you will have to provide implementations for methods detailing what URL to stream from and what OkHttpClient you are currently using in your app.
+For both methods, you will have to provide an implementation detailing what Uri to play.

 ## Customizations
 While `EireneActivity` and `EireneFragment` abstract classes both provide a good default template, you may want to add even more customizations to your video experience.